 However, fungal toenails can also develop in other ways – in some cases, the fungus is contracted after an initial injury to the nail bed.
 Something as simple as a stubbed toe or an ingrown toenail can make the area more susceptible to the development of this condition.

 In other cases, toenail fungus is the result of other underlying conditions that may contribute to a person developing infections in general.
-A good example of this is diabetes – if you are living with diabetes, then you are already at a higher risk of infection, so when fungi comes into the picture, it is likely to take hold of the nail quite quickly.
+A good example of this is diabetes – if you are living with diabetes (and a weakened immune system), there is already a higher risk factor of infection, so when fungi comes into the picture, it is likely to take hold of the nail quite quickly.

 What Are the Symptoms of Fungal Nails?

-The good news is that if you catch the problem early enough, it can be fairly easy to eradicate toenail fungus and save your nails from further damage.
-So how do you recognize the early stages of toenail fungus?
+The good news is that if you catch the problem early enough, it can be fairly easy to treat toenail fungus and save your nails from further damage.
+So how do you recognize the early stages of a nail fungus?